lsiemens/lsiemens.github.io/papers/fractional_calculus/fractional_geometry_notes.md

 If this difference operator and norm were natural definitions in some space, then the derivative would be the fractional derivative $\mathbb{D}^q$.
 So if a space could be constructed where the notion of a finite difference and the lengths of intervals is modified, then the limit definition of the derivative would be modified.
 Finally, if it is possible to construct differential geometry in that space, then it should in some sense use this modified derivative.

-# Current work
+## Current Work
-I will briefly mention the main ideas I am building from in the following paragraph, and then cover the notes for the case of one topological dimension.
+I will briefly mention the main ideas I am building from in the following paragraph, and then cover the notes for the case of $1$ topological dimension before moving on the the case of $n$ topological dimensions.

 As noted with the Grünwald-Letnikov fractional derivative, if what it means to be a finite difference is modified, then it could lead to a change in the derivative.
 However, I started to think along slightly different lines.
 For analytic functions a shift operator can be defined in terms of the exponential of the derivative.
 What if, instead, we exponentiated a fractional derivative but still tried to interpret it as some kind of shift operator acting on a function space?
 Everything that follows comes from and expands on this idea.

+## One Topological Dimension

-## Setup and Shift Operators
+### Setup and Shift Operators
 For a fractional derivative $A$ define the exponential to be,

 $$e^{A} = I + A + \frac{1}{2!}A^2 + \frac{1}{3!}A^3 + \cdots$$